Most teens today are aware that consent is “a thing.”

 It’s okay to ask someone to do something sexually, but it’s not okay to pressure them.

 True, sometimes that’s a fine line.
 But it’s never okay to use guilt (“But you’re so hot and you got me so horny…”), emotional blackmail (“If you really loved me, you would ___”), or threats (“If you don’t, I’ll tell everyone you did”).
-If your child feels pressured, they can say so: “Hey, you’re being really pushy about this.”
-Make sure your teen knows that a partner who pressures them is not being a caring, respectful partner.
+If your teen feels pressured, they can say so: “Hey, you’re being really pushy about this.”

 No one owes you sex, even if you’re in a relationship, even if you’ve done it before.